Running with Scissors (memoir): Plot summary

-Running with Scissors covers the period of Burroughs' adolescent years, beginning at age 12 after a brief overview of his life as a child.
+Running with Scissors covers the period of Burroughs' adolescent years, beginning at age twelve after a brief overview of his life as a child.
 Burroughs spends his early childhood in a clean and orderly home, obsessing over his clothes, hair, accessories, and having great potential, with his parents constantly fighting in the background.

 When his parents separate and his mother begins to second-guess her sexuality, Burroughs is sent to live with his mother's psychiatrist, Dr. Finch, who lives in a rundown Victorian house in Northampton, Massachusetts.
-Finch lives with his "legal" wife, Agnes, as well as his two biological and one adopted children and some of his own patients.
+Finch lives with his "legal" wife, Agnes, as well as his two biological children, one adopted child, and some of his own patients.
 Rules are practically nonexistent and children of all ages do whatever they please, such as having sex, smoking cigarettes and cannabis, and rebelling against authority figures.
-Finch feels that, at age 13, children should be in charge of their own lives.
+Finch feels that at age thirteen, children should be in charge of their own lives.
 However, the dysfunctional issues that occur in the Finch family are outdone by the psychotic episodes frequently experienced by Burroughs' mother.

 The Finch house is a parallel universe to the home Burroughs came from.
-It is filthy, with cockroaches roaming around the uncleaned dishes, Christmas trees left up year-round, stairs up which Burroughs is afraid to walk because he thinks that they will collapse under him, and nothing off limits.
+It is filthy, with cockroaches roaming around the uncleaned dishes, Christmas trees left up year-round, stairs up which Burroughs is afraid to walk because he thinks they will collapse under him, and nothing off limits.
 Eventually, Finch comes to believe that God is communicating with him through his feces and develops a form of divination to try and decipher these messages.
-When Hope, Finch's second oldest daughter, believes her cat is dying, she keeps it in a laundry basket for four days until it dies: "Hope said Freud died of kitty leukemia and old age, I thought it was because Freud was stuck under a laundry basket with no food or water for 4 days."
+When Hope, Finch's second-oldest daughter, believes her cat is dying, she keeps it in a laundry basket for four days until it dies: "Hope said Freud died of kitty leukemia and old age, I thought it was because Freud was stuck under a laundry basket with no food or water for 4 days."

-Burroughs' mother is shown as emotionally drained, excessive, self-centered, and ultimately incapable of being a parent.
+Burroughs' mother is shown as emotionally drained, excessive, self-centered and ultimately incapable of being a parent.
 She has a sexual relationship with a local minister's wife, which is revealed to Burroughs when he accidentally walks in on them when he skips school.
-When this relationship ends, Burroughs' mother starts another with an affluent African-American woman.
-This relationship is tumultuous and unstable.
+When this relationship ends, Burroughs' mother starts another with an affluent black woman.
+This romance is tumultuous and unstable.
 At one point, they have a mental patient named Cesar live at their house after another of his mother's breakdowns as his "dad".
 Cesar attempts to rape Burroughs while he is sleeping, but is unsuccessful (when Cesar goes to live with the Finches later in the book, he pays one of the Finches' daughters for sex and is then forced from the home).
-His mother's biggest psychotic episode happens when she and Dorothy (her partner) move everything out of their house and attack Burroughs when he tries to intervene.
+His mother's biggest psychotic episode happens when she and her girlfriend Dorothy move everything out of their house and attack Burroughs when he tries to intervene.
 This later ends with a "road trip" and events leading to Burroughs' mother being restrained on a bed.